alice-and-eve/2023/index.md

 Alice & Eve 2021 is a workshop for celebrating women in computing in the Netherlands.
 It aims to bring together talents in the field of computing.
-The third edition of this workshop will be hosted on [TBA] by the Delft University of Technology.
+The third edition of this workshop will be hosted on **18 November 2022** by the Delft University of Technology.

 Alice and Eve event is inspired by the [BCS Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) that started in 2008.
 For more details about earlier editions of Alice & Eve, see the websites of [2021](https://aliceandeve.cs.ru.nl/) and [2020](https://fmt.ewi.utwente.nl/events/aliceandeve2020/).